ava-labs/subnet-evm/cmd/README.md

 }
 ```

 Notice the most important difference from the precompile interface.
 We now inject state access to the `Run` function.
 Precompiles only took in a single byte slice as input.
-Stateful precompile execution functions will have complete access to the EVM state, and can be used to implement a much wider range of functionalities.
+However, stateful precompile functions have complete access to the EVM state, and can be used to implement a much wider range of functionalities.

-## Why this is useful
+## Why This is Useful

-Stateful precompiles can help customize your own EVM even further.
  With state access, we can modify balances, read/write the storage of other contracts, and could even hook into external storage outside of the bounds of the EVM’s merkle trie (note: this would come with repercussions for fast sync since part of the state would be moved off of the merkle trie).
+We can now write custom logic to make our own EVM.
+We can do more on Avalanche in Solidity than on Ethereum.

 ## The Process